oppia/oppia-web-developer-docs/Server-errors-and-solutions.md

 ### Preventive action

 1. __Manual testing__:

-   i\.
-When testing, perform destructive operations on entities that have related supplementary entities to check if the supplementary objects reflect the correct state of the original ones.
+    1. When testing, perform destructive operations on entities that have related supplementary entities to check if the supplementary objects reflect the correct state of the original ones.

-   ii\.
-Testing with foreign / special characters (as mentioned under [Template Users](https://docs.google.com/document/d/1FYShgUHI0GM2I6eWe5B78PAQLvPxZxMFVjTivVoBrTg/edit#)).
+    2. Testing with foreign / special characters (as mentioned under [Template Users](https://docs.google.com/document/d/1FYShgUHI0GM2I6eWe5B78PAQLvPxZxMFVjTivVoBrTg/edit#)).

 3. __Code__: Audit jobs need to account for all instances or occurrences of the relevant item on the server.
 Sufficient written proof / explanation about the "thoroughness" of the audit can be added as a comment in the audit job code.